-The transportation network is the combination of walking, cycling facilities, motor vehicle and transit services that provide mode of travel options for people to move throughout the city.
+The transportation network is the combination of walking, cycling facilities, motor vehicle, and transit services that provide mode of travel options for people to move throughout the city.
 The transportation network serves all areas of the city with connected access for people of all abilities, throughout all seasons of the year.
 The transportation network includes all modes of transportation and therefore should provide opportunity for people to safely walk, cycle, as well as drive.

-- (a) Develop and maintain a highly interconnected transportation network for moving people and goods throughout Saskatoon. - (b) Provide safe pedestrian, cycling, and driving facilities. - (c) Provide facilities that are universally accessible by all people. - (2) Policies: - (a) The transportation network and all facilities within it will be designed to be safely navigated by all users. - (b) The City will maintain an active transportation plan that will be the primary document for guiding active transportation development in the City. - (c) The city-wide network of sidewalks will be expanded and enhanced. - (d) The City will eliminate barriers to travel by providing universally accessible pedestrian facilities. - (e) Transit, pedestrian, and cycling facilities should be integrated, with amenities to make walking, cycling, and other forms of active transportation more practical and convenient. - (f) A city-wide network of cycling facilities will be provided through a mix of facilities for people of All Ages and Abilities (AAA) as well as non-AAA facilities. - (g) The City will facilitate cycling and pedestrian movement throughout the city as part of a balanced transportation network as the city grows.
+- (a) Develop and maintain a highly interconnected transportation network for moving people and goods throughout Saskatoon. - (b) Provide safe pedestrian, cycling, and driving facilities. - (c) Provide facilities that are universally accessible by all people.

+- (a) The transportation network and all facilities within it will be designed to be safely navigated by all users. - (b) The City will maintain an active transportation plan that will be the primary document for guiding active transportation development in the city. - (c) The city-wide network of sidewalks will be expanded and enhanced. - (d) The City will eliminate barriers to travel by providing universally accessible pedestrian facilities. - (e) Transit, pedestrian and cycling facilities should be integrated, with amenities to make walking, cycling, and other forms of active transportation more practical and convenient.